bartelby72/idso-coding-question/DSO-challenge.md

 ## Provided Materials

-- Access to a GitLab repository with the microservice source code.
+- Access to a Github repository with the microservice source code.
 - Jenkins instance configured and accessible.
 - Docker registry credentials.
 - Docker Swarm cluster with necessary access credentials.